 (b) Disputing the Sanctions.
-The student may accept responsibility for the alleged violation, but contest the proposed academic sanction.
-In this circumstance, the instructor must submit the "Disputing the Sanction form along with supporting documentation to the FDA Office.
-The student's written statement must demonstrate specific reasons why the student believes that the proposed sanction is extraordinarily disproportionate to the offense committed for any modification of the sanction to be considered.
-An FDA administrator (or designee) will review the submitted written documentation to determine whether the proposed sanction should be imposed.
-The Vice President (or designee) may affirm or lessen the severity of the instructor's proposed sanction as determined to be appropriate in the circumstances.
+The student may accept the responsibility for the alleged violation, but contest the proposed academic sanction.
+In this circumstance, the instructor must submit the "Disputing the Sanction Academic Honor Policy Referral to Contest Sanction" form along with supporting documentation to the FDA Office of the Vice President for Faculty Development and Advancement.
+The student's written statement must demonstrate specific reasons why the student believes that the proposed sanction is extraordinarily disproportionate to the offense committed for any change to occur in modification of the sanction to be considered..
+The Vice President for Faculty Development and Advancement for Faculty Development and Advancement for Faculty Development and Advancement for Faculty Development in the proposed sanction is extraordinarily disproportionate to the offense committed for any change to occur in modification of the sanction to be considered..
+The Vice President for Faculty Development and Advancement An FDA administrator (or designee) will review the submitted written documentation to determine whether the proposed sanction should be imposed.
+The Vice President (or designee) may affirm or lessen modify the severity of the instructor's proposed sanction as determined to be appropriate in the circumstances..
 The decision that results from this review is final.

 (c) Administrative Case Resolution.
 For cases in which the student denies responsibility and after receiving a Hearing Referral, the Office of Faculty Development and Advancement (FDA) administrator will assess the case to determine whether it could be suitable for Administrative Case Resolution rather than the hearing process.
 Such cases will be straightforward cases that do not require extensive additional information, explanation, or evidence beyond what is contained in the charge letter and documentation provided by the instructor.
 These cases would also not reasonably result in serious sanctions, such as suspension or expulsion, if the student were to be found responsible.
 If the FDA administrator determines that the case is eligible for Administrative Case Resolution, the administrator will ask the instructor if they have any objection to the case being resolved by the student meeting with an academic administrator from FDA in lieu of a hearing.
 If the instructor does not object, the student will have the option to meet with an FDA administrator to discuss the case and attempt to resolve it.
 If it is possible to resolve in this manner, the administrator will determine whether to find the student "responsible" or "not responsible" for the allegation(s) based on a preponderance of evidence standard, as well as what sanctions to impose, if appropriate.
-In certain cases when a second allegation against a student meets the criteria above, especially if the student admits responsibility for the alleged violation, an

-Administrative Case Resolution may be appropriate.
+In certain cases when a second allegation against a student meets the criteria above, especially if the student admits responsibility for the alleged violation, an Administrative Case Resolution may be appropriate.
 A finding of "responsible" creates a formal record that is subject to the conditions described in the Records section.
 Any grade imposed as the result of an academic sanction will remain on the student's transcript indefinitely and will not be eligible for a course drop, withdrawal, or modification of grading basis, including changing the grading basis to "Satisfactory/Unsatisfactory."